NxPKG/khulnasoft-docs/content/rules/url-forwarding/bulk-redirects/create-dashboard.md

 # Create Bulk Redirects in the dashboard

-To create Bulk Redirects in the Cloudflare dashboard you must:
+To create Bulk Redirects in the Khulnasoft dashboard you must:

 1. Create a Bulk Redirect List with one or more URL redirects.
 2. Create a Bulk Redirect Rule to enable the URL redirects in the list.